backdrop-contrib/sso/README.md

 Installation
 ------------
 - Install this module following Backdrop CMS’s standard instructions: https://docs.backdropcms.org/documentation/extend-with-modules.
-- Go to the configuration page at Administration > Configuration > People > SSO (admin/config/people/sso) and configure:
-  - **Shared Secret Key**: a secure key shared across sites to verify SSO tokens.
-  - **Other Site URL**: the URL of the linked site for SSO (e.g., `https://site-b.com`).
 - If the **Masquerade Module** is enabled, impersonating a user on one site will automatically impersonate the user on the second site.
 - Once configured, logging in or impersonating a user on one site will initiate a login on the other site.